gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 created, while a DTLS key context for SCTP association restart SHOULD be created.

-In this document we use the terms DTLS Key context for indicating key material, produced by the DTLS Key Management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes key material such as record payload key, sequence number protection key, and IV each for sending and receiving, replay window for receiving, and last used sequence number for sending.
+In this document we use the terms DTLS key context for indicating key material, produced by the DTLS Key Management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
+DTLS key context includes key material such as record payload key, sequence number protection key, and IV each for sending and receiving, replay window for receiving, and last used sequence number for sending.
 Each DTLS key context is associated